Tyra Banks: Film and television

 Banks's television career began on the fourth season of The Fresh Prince of Bel-Air, in which she played lead character Will Smith's old friend Jackie Ames.
 She made seven appearances in the series.
-Other TV credits include Felicity, All That, MADtv, Nick Cannon's Wild 'n Out (ishe was a special guest host and team captain) and The Price Is Right (guest-starring as a "Barker's Beauty").
+Other TV credits include Felicity, All That, MADtv, Nick Cannon's Wild 'n Out (she was a special guest host and team captain) and The Price Is Right (guest-starring as a "Barker's Beauty").
 She appeared as a guest in the animated talk show Space Ghost Coast to Coast in an episode entitled "Chinatown".

 Banks began a production company, "Ty Ty Baby Productions"—soon changed to Bankable Productions—which produced The Tyra Banks Show, America's Next Top Model and the 2008 movie The Clique.

 She is the executive producer and former presenter and judge of America's Next Top Model.
 In addition, she hosted The Tyra Banks Show, a daytime talk show aimed at younger women, which premiered on September 12, 2005 and ran until May 28, 2010.

 In 2008, Banks won the Daytime Emmy Award for her work and production on The Tyra Banks Show, and won for the second time in a row for outstanding, informative talkshow in 2009.
 Her first big screen role came in 1994, when she co-starred in the drama Higher Learning.
 She then co-starred with Lindsay Lohan in the Disney film Life-Size, playing a doll named Eve who comes to life.
-Other films she has starred in include Love Stinks (1999), Love & Basketball (2000), Coyote Ugly (2000), Halloween: Resurrection (2002), and Hannah Montana: The Movie (2009).
+Other films she has appeared in include Love Stinks (1999), Love & Basketball (2000), Coyote Ugly (2000), Halloween: Resurrection (2002), and Hannah Montana: The Movie (2009).